zuozhenggh/learning-library/oci-library/developer-adoption/labs/functions-load-file-into-adw-python/oci-services/oci.md

 Create a new policy that allows the dynamic group (`functions-dynamic-group`) to manage objects in the bucket.

 1. Open the navigation menu, select **Identity**, and then select **Policies**.
-2. Click **Create Policy**.
+1. Click **Create Policy**.
-3. For name, enter `functions-buckets-policy`.
+1. For name, enter `functions-buckets-policy`.
-4. For description, enter `Policy that allows functions dynamic group to manage objects in the bucket`.
+1. For description, enter `Policy that allows functions dynamic group to manage objects in the bucket`.
-5. Click the **Customize (Advanced)** link and paste the policy statements into the Policy Builder field:
+1. Under Compartment, select `AppDev` (Or any other compartment that you created on the previous lab)
+1. Go to the Policy Builder section and turn on the `Show manual editor`.
+1. Enter on the textbox the policy bellow:

+    `Allow dynamic-group functions-dynamic-group to manage objects in compartment [compartment-name] where target.bucket.name='input-bucket'`

+    Note: the `compartment-name` is your development compartment (the one where you created the VCN and Function Application).

+    Example using AppDev Compartment:

     ```shell
     <copy>
-    Allow dynamic-group functions-dynamic-group to manage objects in compartment [compartment-name] where target.bucket.name='input-bucket'
+    Allow dynamic-group functions-dynamic-group to manage objects in compartment AppDev where target.bucket.name='input-bucket'
     </copy>
     ```

-    Note: replace the `compartment-name` with the name of your development compartment (the one where you created the VCN and Function Application).

-6. Click **Create**.
+1. Click **Create**.

 ![Create functions-buckets-policy](./images/create-fn-bucket-policy.png)